 A car accident is one of the most common ways Americans can suffer a concussion, which is a form of traumatic brain injury that can leave people with lasting cognitive, physical, and emotional impairments.
 Concussions can vary in severity and the effects they have on different victims.
 With this variation also come variations in the amount an insurance company will be willing to settle for.

-Concussions can cost the insurance companies enormous sums of money due to all the potential lingering effects on the victim.
+Concussions are common injuries in car accidents and can cost insurance companies enormous sums of money due to all the potential lingering effects on the victim.
+The average settlement offered by an insurance company will generally be much lower than the true cost of the victim’s damages and may include the insurance company’s claim expenses, which further lower the amount you can expect from their settlement offer.
 However, if a negligent driver caused your injuries, you have a legal right to compensation for any losses you suffered.
 You need the right car accident attorney fighting for your rights to ensure you get it.

 The brain essentially floats inside the skull, surrounded by cerebrospinal fluid.
 In a violent trauma, the brain can twist on its axis, deform, and collide with the skull’s interior.
 This can tear or bruise brain tissue and sever blood vessels and nerves.
-The bruising and bleeding can also lead to inflammation, putting pressure on brain tissue, and can cause further damage.
+The bruising and bleeding can also lead to inflammation, putting pressure on brain tissue, and can cause further damage and more serious brain injury if left untreated.

 In assessing a traumatic brain injury, doctors rate the severity of the injury according to several objective factors, such as how long the victim lost consciousness, the duration of acute symptoms such as loss of memory, and the scope of damage visible in diagnostic imaging like CT scans and MRIs.
 They deem those injuries with the least severe characteristics to be concussions or mild traumatic brain injury (mTBI).